shuftipro/RESTful-API-v1.3/off-site_with_ocr/off-site_with_ocr.md

 <!-- -------------------------------------------------------------------------------- -->
 * ## document

 	Shufti Pro provides document verification through various types of documents.
 The supported formats are passports, ID Cards, driving licenses and debit/credit cards.
 You can opt for more than 1 document type as well.
-In that case, Shufti Pro will give an option to end-users to verify their data from any of the given document types.

 	In case of off-site verification, you can provide more than 1 document image and use “additional proof” parameter for this.
 This is to ensure that the required credentials are easily visible e.g. a document might have name and image of individual at the front but the date of birth of that person is printed at the back of the document or on another page of the passport.
 If you opt for both facial and document verification, face of individual from document will be used to validate uploaded selfie.